-Supartz is a viscosupplement (lubricant) that is a safe and minimally invasive injection therapy used to treat osteoarthritis of the knee.
+Viscosupplement (lubricant) is a safe and minimally invasive injection therapy used to treat osteoarthritis of the knee.
 Supartz is hyaluronic acid, which is a natural substance that helps to cushion and lubricate the knee joint.
 Patients with osteoarthritis in the knee have a decrease in the amount and quality of hyaluronic acid naturally occurring in the knee.

-Supartz injection therapy consists of 5 injections per knee and each injection is administered one week apart.
+Viscosupplement injection therapy consists of 3-5 injections per knee and each injection is administered one week apart.
 Using sterile technique, the injection site is numbed with coolant spray prior to the injection.
 This makes the procedure very tolerable with mild discomfort.
-Administration of the gel-like supplement into the knee joint also helps to relieve pain, stiffness, and improves range of motion and mobility by providing additional lubrication and cushion.
+Administration of the gel-like supplement into the knee joint also helps to relieve pain, stiffness and improves range of motion and mobility by providing additional lubrication and cushion.